UKHSA-Internal/data-dashboard-api/docs/environment_variables.md

 #### `PAGE_PREVIEWS_FRONTEND_URL_TEMPLATE`

-Template URL used by the CMS preview button redirect flow.
+Template URL for the front-end.
+When the user clicks the Preview button, the browser will be redirected to the specified front-end URL as below:

 Expected placeholders:
 - `{page_id}`: the Wagtail page ID (used to call the drafts endpoint at `/api/drafts/{id}/`)